humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-22-introducing-combiner-a-javascriptcss-concatenation-tool.md

   * Verify that all dependency files exist.
   * Verify that circular references do not exist between files.

-It&#8217;s my hope that any errors occurring in the process are indicating in an obvious and non-confusing manner.
-I know I&#8217;ve spent endless hours trying to decipher the output of some tools when errors occurred, and I hope Combiner saves everyone from this pain.
+It's my hope that any errors occurring in the process are indicating in an obvious and non-confusing manner.
+I know I've spent endless hours trying to decipher the output of some tools when errors occurred, and I hope Combiner saves everyone from this pain.

-## What Combiner isn&#8217;t
+## What Combiner isn't

-Combiner isn&#8217;t a front-end build system.
-There are plenty of good build systems already out there, and I don&#8217;t want to add to that list.
-Combiner&#8217;s job is simply to combine JavaScript and CSS files in a way that frees you from worrying about source file ordering.
-You can use this as part of your build process just like you&#8217;d use YUI Compressor as part of the build process.
+Combiner isn't a front-end build system.
+There are plenty of good build systems already out there, and I don't want to add to that list.
+Combiner's job is simply to combine JavaScript and CSS files in a way that frees you from worrying about source file ordering.
+You can use this as part of your build process just like you'd use YUI Compressor as part of the build process.

 Combiner is neither a copycat of [Sprockets][3] nor an alternative to it.
 Sprockets is a far more complete build system for front-end development that includes JavaScript dependency management as well as packaging of other assets such as CSS and images.
 Combiner is strictly for JavaScript and CSS dependency management and can be plugged into any build system.